ZhongliangGuo/CS5010/README.md

 ## 2021 Exam

-I uploaded both exam paper and my answer here.
+I uploaded both exam paper and my answer here. (answer will be available until socre is released)

 The Learning part is provided by Oggie, the last question I have no ideas about that so I just searched it in textbook and CSDN.
 I cannot confirm that my answer is correct because I didn't fully understand it.